eclipse-openj9/openj9-docs/docs/dump_javadump.md

 1XHFLAGS       VM flags:0000000000000000
 ```

-The hexadecimal number recorded for `VM flags` ends in MSSSS, where M is the VM component and SSSS is component-specific code as shown in the following table:
+The hexadecimal number that is recorded for `VM flags` ends in MSSSS, where M is the VM component and SSSS is component-specific code as shown in the following table:

 | Component     | Code value |
 |---------------|------------|